Normalized Convolutional Neural Network: Normalized Convolutional Networks

 \subsection{Gradients of Normalized Convolution}

-We will show that NC is able to make the loss landscape smooother.
-This calcualtion processes are almost same in \cite{WS}, whice is explained more detail.
-Specifically, we show that optimizing $L$ on $x$ has smaller Lipschitz constants on both the loss and the gradients than optimizing $L$ on ${\widehat{x}}$.
-Lipschitz constant of a function $f$ is the value of A if $f$ satisfies ${\left| {f} \left( x_{1} \right) - {f} \left( {x_{2}} \right) \right| }$ ${\le {A} \parallel{x_{1} - x_{2}}\parallel}$.
-For the loss and gradients, $f$ wiil be $L$ and ${\nabla_{x}{L}}.$ Small Lipschitz constants on the loss and gradients means that the changes of the loss and the gradients during training will be bounded more.
-In short, the optimizer can take longer step which make learning accelerate.
+We will now demonstrate that NC helps smooth the loss landscape.
+The calculations involved are closely related to those in \cite{WS} and are explained in greater detail in that paper.
+Specifically, we show that optimizing $L$ with respect to $x$ has smaller Lipschitz constants on both the loss function and the gradients than optimizing $L$ on ${\widehat{x}}$.
+Lipschitz constant of a function $f$ is any value $A$ that satisfies: for all $x_1, x_2$.

-Let's calculate gradient while normalizing inputs.
-The normalized process is 2 step. first step is centering by mean of each rows and Second one is divide by standard deviation of each rows of im2col matrix.
-For first step, A simple calculation shows that
+For a neural network, $f$ corresponds to the loss function $L$ or its gradient ${\nabla_{x}{L}}$.
+Smaller Lipschitz constants for the loss and its gradients imply that changes in the loss and gradients during training are more controlled, allowing the optimizer to take larger steps and thereby accelerating learning.

+The normalization process consists of two steps.
+The first step centers each row of the im2col matrix by subtracting its mean, and the second step normalizes by dividing by the standard deviation.
+We rewrite this process in vector form as follows: